 I enjoyed practicing collaborative law.
 I like the concept of the team approach of trying to get cases resolved and letting families decide what works best for them.
 And so, as I began to sort of evaluate the next steps that I wanted to take in my career, I just kept coming back to mediation, of how much I loved it and how much I really wanted to focus a part of my practice on it.
 And decided in 2016 to just take the somewhat radical step, I suppose, of quitting litigation a hundred percent and focusing solely on mediation.
 So I’m now going into my sixth year, and there’s just been no looking back.

 What can lawyers do to help prepare their client’s mediation?

-Lawyers can help prepare their clients for mediation by setting expectations and making sure that people understand their finances, and their work schedule limitations, and things like that for when they’re evaluating possession schedules.
+Lawyers can help prepare their clients for mediation by setting expectations.
+Making sure that people understand their finances, their work schedule limitations, and things like that when they’re evaluating possession schedules.
 As well as give them an overall understanding of the components that are going to need to go into a mediated settlement agreement.

 Whether it’s the attorney preparing the party for all of that or whether it’s another professional, it’s really useful to have those conversations ahead of time.
 There are many people out there who haven’t ever put together a budget, haven’t checked their credit in a long time, and haven’t really looked and read through a possession schedule.
 And so, putting those tools in their toolbox ahead of time, to begin considering what their options are, I think is very helpful.